Health Education 008 - "Contemporary Health" Online Course

 Be sure to review the links below listed under "How do you know if taking On-line courses are right for you?" and "Additional considerations for On-line courses."

-Is taking an On-line course is right for you?
+Is taking an On-line course right for you?

-IMPORTANT: To determine if on-line learning is right for you, review the following 2 links:
+IMPORTANT: To determine if on-line learning is right for you, review the following 3 items:

-#2: Students should have the skills of college level reading, college level writing, and mastery of test taking skills.
+#2: Students must have the skills of college level reading, college level writing, and students must have the mastery of test taking skills.
 Study skills are also important because on-line students must study independently, follow the on-line assignments, and read the accompanying textbooks.
 If you have difficulty in any of these areas you may want to consider looking into the variety of 'basic skills" courses offered here at West Valley College (Study Skills, Reading Comprehension, Basic Writing, College Success Skills, etc.).

-#3 Students should have a reliable computer and reliable on-line internet access.
-Click the link below for information on Browser Issues and Hardware Requirements.
+#3 Students must have a reliable computer and reliable on-line internet access.

 "Browser Issues and Hardware Requirements."
 Click here to read about the Browser and Hardware Requirements for this course.